-On Tinian, site development and construction of the ranges would occur within the MLA.
+On Tinian, construction of the ranges would occur within the Military Lease Area (MLA).
 The MLA encompasses 15,353 acres (ac) (6,213 hectares [ha]).
 In order to streamline development of a construction estimate for the training ranges and supporting activities, each individual item was assigned to a "prototype" element, with complete construction estimates developed for a representative sample of each of the prototypes.

 Construction of ranges and berms would change the landscape and disturb and compact topsoil in the developed areas.
 The total area of disturbance for the four proposed ranges is 225 ac (91 ha).
 Although construction footprints would be minimal, it is assumed the full area would be graded or cleared of vegetation.
 These disturbances would temporarily increase localized erosion during the construction phase, but would not be likely to have a long-term impact on soil resources.
-Very limited areas of Prime Farmland Soil would be disturbed refer to Figure 3.1-4).
+The soils in the area are not considered productive agricultural soils.
 Vegetation that is lost during the construction phase would return to the ranges upon completion of construction.
-None of the proposed range locations lie over the Takapochao Limestone that holds the main drinking water supply for Tinian; therefore, compaction of soils would not affect infiltration of surface water into the groundwater.
+None of the proposed range locations lie over the Takapochao Limestone that holds the main drinking water supply for Tinian, so compaction of soils would not affect infiltration of surface water into the groundwater.
 The proposed ranges lie over Mariana Limestone that would be disturbed in areas during the construction process, but are unlikely to have long-term significant impacts to underlying limestone.
 Topography is flat, thus slope stability would not be diminished.
 Therefore, Alternative 1 would result in less than significant impacts to unique geologic resources and would not result in significant soil erosion or compaction, or loss of productive soils.